Databricks Software Engineer Interview: The Full Process, Decoded

 Skipping concurrency prep.
 Most candidates prep DSA and system design and assume the concurrency round is basically another coding problem.
 It isn't.
 If you've never written a thread-safe class from scratch, spend real time here before the onsite.
 This is the round that produces the most stunned post-mortems.

 Generic system design answers.
-"Use Kafka for streaming" is a sentence, not an answer.
+Reaching for Kafka and stopping there gets probed until it collapses.
 Databricks interviewers want to hear you reason about exactly-once semantics, checkpointing strategies, schema evolution, and fault tolerance in data pipelines.
-Surface-level answers get probed until they fall apart, and the probing is not gentle.
+The probing is not gentle.

 Implementation gaps.
-Databricks wants working code, not pseudocode plus a hand-wave.
+Databricks wants working code.
+Pseudocode with the hard parts hand-waved gets flagged in the write-up.
 Problems require implementing a class with multiple methods and correct behavior under edge cases.
 Bugs in non-happy-path cases cost you.

 Silence under difficulty.
 If you're stuck, narrate the fact that you're stuck and why.
 Interviewers write up what you said, not just whether you finished.
 A blank transcript is a rejection waiting to happen.